Joao-Carmo/Joao-Carmo/README.md

 ##### **ABOUT ME**

-- 👨‍🎓 I'm currently finishing a degree in [Web Information Systems and Technologies](https://www.esmad.ipp.pt/courses/degree/663)
+- 👨‍🎓 I have a degree in [Web Information Systems and Technologies](https://www.esmad.ipp.pt/courses/degree/663)
 - 👨‍💻 I'm applying for a curricular internship
 - 🌍 Portuguese | English
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/jrcarmo/)